Screening effect of plasma flow on the resonant magnetic perturbation penetration in tokamak based on two-fluid model: Simulation results

-Based on the above results, effects of different RMP amplitudes are then scanned for $f_b=0.0$ and $f_b=0.3$ with zero rotation (electric drift $\omega_{\rm E}$ and diamagnetic drift $\omega_{\rm dia}$ are both zero).
-For $f_b=0.0$ (figure \ref{fig3} left), the saturated island width is positively related to the RMP amplitude, a typical driven reconnection.
-However, for $f_b=0.3$ (figure \ref{fig3} right), a mode penetration like phenomenon can be observed.
+Based on the above results, effects of different RMP amplitudes are then scanned for $f_{\rm b}=0.0$ and $f_{\rm b}=0.3$ with zero rotation (electric drift $\omega_{\rm E}$ and diamagnetic drift $\omega_{\rm dia}$ are both zero).
+For $f_{\rm b}=0.0$ (figure \ref{fig3} (a)), the saturated island width is positively related to the RMP amplitude, a typical driven reconnection.
+However, for $f_{\rm b}=0.3$ (figure \ref{fig3} (b)), a mode penetration like phenomenon can be observed.
 If the RMP amplitude is relatively small, the magnetic island is going to saturate at a very small magnitude.
 Once the RMP amplitude is sufficiently large, the final island width would be very large and keep almost the same even further increasing the RMP amplitude.
-This phenomenon is consistent with the ``enduring mystery in experiments'' reported by Hu {\it et al}, i.e. non-zero penetration threshold at zero plasma natural frequency\cite{Hu_2020,De_Bock_2008}.
 On the other hand, this phenomenon is different from the so-called mode penetration, and we will demonstrate it next.